mepc-org/mepc/content/recursos/index.md

 +++
 # MEPC page
-title = "Recursos"
+title = "RECURSOS"
-summary = "Recursos"
+summary = "RECURSOS"
 type = "widget_page"
 headless = false  # Homepage is headless, other widget pages are not.
 +++